 - Any use other than as a fuel for the propulsion of a motor vehicle or motorboat

 - · Off-highway business use

-- Use in the fisheries or whaling business
+- · Use in the fisheries or whaling business

 - · Use in intercity, local, or school buses

-- Export, including shipment to a possession of the U.S. - Supplies for vessels - Exclusive use of state and local governments - Exclusive use of nonprofit educational organizations - · Aircraft museums
+- Export, including shipment to a possession of the U.S.

+- · Supplies for vessels

+- Exclusive use of state and local governments

+- Exclusive use of nonprofit educational organizations

+- · Aircraft museums

-Special motor fuels include such products as benzol, benzene, naphtha, liquefied petroleum gas, casing head and natural gasoline, and any other liquid other than gasoline, diesel fuel, kerosene, gas oil, or fuel oil.
-However, you treat products called kerosene, gas oil, or fuel oil that do not fall within certain specifications as special motor fuel.
+Special motor fuels include such products as benzol, benzene, naphtha, liquefied petroleum gas, liquefied natural gas, casing head and natural gasoline, and any other liquid other than gasoline, diesel fuel, kerosene, gas oil, or fuel oil.
+However, you treat products called kerosene, gas oil, or fuel oil that do not fall within certain specifications as special motor fuel if sold or used as a fuel in a motor vehicle or motorboat.